Kilroy Was Here (album): Background

 In an interview with the Chicago Tribune, James Young talked about the creative differences in the band, and what led to their breakup: "Dennis really wanted to do these soft, intimate love ballads, and that was against the grain for me and Tommy Shaw, so our differences got magnified, because Dennis was insisting on going outside the boundaries we lived with.
 He's an assertive and strongly opinionated guy."

-Dennis, on the other hand, cited in a 2018 interview on Rock Talk With Mitch Lafon and another interview with Sea Of Tranquility that Tommy's drug and alcohol addictions were why he abruptly left the band on stage at a show at the Capital Center in Largo, MD which stopped momentum and stalled the tour.
-Then Tommy was talked back into finishing the tour and Tommy's official 1984 departure caused Styx to go on hiatus scrapping a planned 1984 stadium tour which would have seen the band record a live album (the Kilroy Tour would be the source for Caught in the Act released in Spring 1984).
-When Tommy quit, the Panozzos and JY were angry and wanted to replace Tommy whereas Dennis refused to replace Tommy and he decided to put the band on hiatus until Tommy was ready to return and both Tommy and Dennis made solo albums in the next few years as A&M had stated in contract that they were allowed to make solo albums (JY would also make solo projects).

-Despite the album's financial and chart success, after the Kilroy tour, the songs were not performed live by the band Styx (who fired DeYoung in 1999) in subsequent tours (with the exception of segments from "Mr. Roboto" and "Heavy Metal Poisoning" performed in the "Cyclo-medley"), until "Mr. Roboto" reappeared in full (in their encore) on May 30, 2018.
+Despite the album's financial and chart success, after the Kilroy tour, the songs were not performed live by Styx (which fired DeYoung in 1999) in subsequent tours (with the exception of segments from "Mr. Roboto" and "Heavy Metal Poisoning" performed in the "Cyclo-medley"), until "Mr. Roboto" reappeared in full in their encore on May 30, 2018, as a cover of The Protomen's cover of the song.
 DeYoung does perform the songs "Mr. Roboto" and "Don't Let It End" regularly during his solo tours.
 The James Young Group performed "Heavy Metal Poisoning" and "Double Life" as well on their tour in 1993.